 Freedom of the Seas vs Navigator of the Seas

 The Royal Caribbean Freedom of the Seas was built in 2006.
-It was renovated in 2020.
+It was renovated in 2025.
 It's 4 years newer than the Navigator of the Seas, which was built in 2002 and renovated in 2019.
+Explorer of the Seas was Amplified in 2021 which added many new features, restaurants, and attractions to this ship.

 Comparison Overview